bigicoin/react-mpa/README.md

 - [x] Subtask: Server builds to `dist` bundle for PM2 to run for production setup
 - [x] Subtask: Example server logic files per route in ES6 code
 - [ ] PM2 webpack setup so client JS code also auto rebuilds and restarts - [link](https://stackoverflow.com/questions/34230275/how-to-run-webpack-watch-using-pm2)
-- [ ] Option to build/include no client JS bundle at all for some pages (static)
+- [x] Option to build/include no client JS bundle at all for some pages (static), allows for skipping even common bundles to reduce load times on static pages

 #### Webpack Dev server